11 Common Pieces of Retirement Advice That Too Many People Ignore

 financial advisor consultation with clients on retirement

-We may receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
+We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-You’ve probably heard all this advice at one point or another, but too many Americans ignore it, especially when retirement is several years away.
+You’ve probably heard all this advice at one point or another, but too many Americans ignore it — especially when retirement is several years away.

-But following this advice sooner rather than later could help you avoid throwing money away in retirement
+But following this advice sooner rather than later could help you avoid throwing money away in retirement and be a driving force to you getting on the right financial track.

 Live below your means (before and after retirement)